-Our aim is to honor this place (both the Rose Herb Farm and the community of Washington) by good stewardship with help from our farming allies: critters and plants.
+Our aim is to honor this place -stolen Abenaki land- by good stewardship with help from our farming allies: animals, plants, and soil bacteria.
 We want to pass on our gratitude by sharing the bounty of this land with our friends and neighbors.

 "There is no doubt about it, the basic satisfaction in farming is manure, which always suggests that life can be cyclic and chemically perfect and aromatic and continuous."